hastest/juliannma.com/pages/lessons.md

 Private Piano Instruction
 =========================

-I maintain a studio of private students in New York, and offer Beginner, Intermediate, Advanced, and Master Instruction in Piano with a personalized curriculum at your residence with your piano.
+Juliann maintains a studio of private students in New York, and offers Beginner, Intermediate, Advanced, and Master Instruction in Piano with a personalized curriculum at your residence with your piano.

-For recurring lessons, my standard rate for is **$100/hour** payable as a monthly fee, with a pre-arranged schedule.
+For recurring lessons, her standard rate for is **$100/hour** payable as a monthly fee, with a pre-arranged schedule.
-I request a *1 hour minimum per lesson* in order to justify the commute, and charge in *30 minute* increments.
+Juliann kindly requests a *1 hour minimum per lesson* outside Midtown in order to justify the commute, and charges in *30 minute* increments.

-If you wish to hire me, but do not have access to an instrument, I will book space at [Michiko Studios](https://www.michikostudios.com/) (149 West 46th) or similar space at the student's expense (generally $15-$50, depending on the instrument).

-I am fluent in English, French, Chinese.

 > TODO:
 > Testimonials.

-Please <a href="/#contact">contact</a> me to schedule your first lesson, or arrange a meet and greet.
+Please <a href="mailto:lessons@juliannma.com">contact her</a> to schedule your first lesson, or arrange a meet and greet.

-> TODO: remote students can work with me via tonerow??
+> TODO: remote students can use tonerow??

+Frequently Asked Questions
+- No piano?: If you wish to hire her, but do not have access to a piano or keyboard, space is available at practice halls such as [Michiko Studios](https://www.michikostudios.com/) (149 West 46th) or similar establishments at the student's expense (generally $15-$50, depending on the instrument).
+- Contract: This page enumerates the terms of retaining Juliann as a private instructor.
+A PDF of the contract is available.
+- Payment: Square cash, Google wallet, Venmo, Paypal, Credit card for a 4% fee.
+Cash and checks are is also acceptable.
+- Non-repeating lesson(s), such as supervised practice for a performance: sure, no problem.
+- Language barriers: uliann is fluent in English, French, Chinese.